Senior adults participate in a rich life of worship and fellowship at Nassau. Watch for upcoming fellowship and community events in these places:

 Stonebridge and Windrows Bus Service

-For 2016-2017 we offer bus service for the 11:00AM service from the Stonebridge (Skillman) and Windrows (Princeton) retirement communities.
+Through May 21, 2017 we offer bus service for the 11:00AM service from the Stonebridge (Skillman) and Windrows (Princeton) retirement communities.
 This transportation ministry is intended for senior adults for whom parking and walking to church pose difficulties.

 - Please be ready to board at each respective front entrance ten minutes prior to pick-up.

 - There is no bus service on April 20, 2017, due to Communiversity.

 - There is bus service for noon worship & communion on Ash Wednesday and Maundy Thursday.
 Details available in your Sunday bulletin.